What is a Target Market and How to Define Yours

 At this point, you’ve gathered some information about the characteristics and interests of your target audience.
 Now, it’s time to use that information to clearly define your customer types.
-These customer types are going to form the basis of your target market.
+This is going to form the basis of your target market.

-The best way to do this is through a process known as market segmentation.
+The best way to do this is through market segmentation.
 This involves dividing your customers into different groups, or segments, based on their shared qualities.

 You can divide your customers based on:

 Geography: Physical location, whether it’s your own city or a different part of the world.
 Note that if your customers are located around the world, you may need to create a multilingual website, as well as localized ads and marketing materials.

 Demographics: Characteristics such as age, gender, race or ethnicity, income level, or marital status.